TwentyFourMinutes/BidirectionalDict/README.md

 - C# 8.0 ready
 - build upon performance
 - compatible with Newtonsoft.JSON

-## Planned
+- iterable by foreach

-- Concurrency implementation
+- read-only implementation
-- Readonly implementation
+- concurrent implementation

 ## Notes

 If you feel like something is not working as intended or you are experiencing issues, feel free to create an issue.
 Also for feature requests just create an issue.
 For further information feel free to send me a mail to `office@twenty-four.dev` or message me on Discord `24_minutes#7496`.